Artificial Intelligence in The Education Sector: Essential Applications and Examples

-Based on your project's use case, the team selects a technological solution.
-For most machine learning projects, such as personalized learning platforms, they will use existing algorithms and train them with your dataset.
+Based on your project’s use case, the team selects a technological solution.
+Most machine learning projects, such as personalized learning platforms, will use existing algorithms and train them with your dataset.
 At this stage, you need to ensure that the ML model meets the goal of your project and includes all the necessary features.

 To teach your algorithm to perform particular tasks, such as answering student queries, you need to provide developers with a high-quality training dataset in the format of text documents, excel files, FAQ section from your website, teaching program, and so on.